-Jubilee celebrations fall on 69th anniversary of the Queen’s Coronation
+Jubilee celebrations fall on 69th anniversary of the Queen’s coronation

 The Gold State Coach will play a starring role in the Jubilee Pageant on Sunday, travelling down The Mall, with footage of the Queen using it on her Coronation showing at its windows, giving the impression of the young monarch riding in the carriage.

-The Queen also told many years later how she had a problem getting started in her lengthy coronation robe.
+The Queen also spoke many years later about how she had a problem getting started in her lengthy coronation robe.

 “I remember one moment when I was going against the pile of the carpet and I couldn’t move at all,” she remarked.